Alzheimer’s and dementia aren’t the same thing

 Dementia is an overall term for a wide range of symptoms associated with a decline in memory, reasoning, and cognitive skills.

 It’s important to know that dementia isn’t a normal part of aging.

 It’s caused by physical changes in the brain that are usually triggered by disease, stroke, or injury.

 Dementia isn’t just about simple memory lapses like forgetting someone’s name, where you parked, or where you left your glasses.

 A person with dementia struggles with at least two of the following:

 - Visual perception (can’t see the difference in colors or detect movement, or sees things that aren’t there)

-The specific symptoms that someone with dementia experiences depends on the parts of the brain that are damaged and the disease that’s causing the dementia.
+There are many different types of dementia, so the specific symptoms that someone could experience will depend on the parts of their brain that are damaged and the disease that’s causing the dementia.